 Business Requirements ID# Description B1 Each participating insurance company will maintain the data necessary to verify evidence of insurance provided to their own customers.
-B2 Each insurance company will be responsible for maintaining a Web service through which online insurance verification can take place by trading partners. В3 Valid verification inquires will be made using key information to route a request to the appropriate carrier for a response.
-B4 The information exchanged will be limited to only those items needed to accurately route the request and response message, keeping any privacy concerns to a minimum.
-B5 The sources of the data can vary, as long as they are transmitted in a standard format set by the industry.
-B6 Confirmation of evidence of insurance will be sent back to the requesting party for appropriate action.
+B2 ach insurance company will be responsible for maintaining a web service hrough which online insurance verification can take place by trading partners. В3 Valid verification inquiries will be made using key information to route a request to the appropriate insurance company for a response.
+B4 The information exchanged will be limited to only those items needed to accurately route the request and response messages, keeping any privacy concerns to a minimum.
+B5 The sources of the data can vary, as long as they are transmitted in a standard format set by the industry. В6 Confirmation of evidence of insurance will be transmitted to the requesting party.